 Where is Hemis Monastery?

-A hidden world of wisdom, ancient culture rich with the artifacts dating back to the Gandharan period.
+A hidden world of wisdom, ancient culture rich with artifacts dating back to the Gandharan period.
 It truly opens up as you enter the Hemis Monastery premises.
 As you start to explore the area, you realize that it has largely remained nonchalant to the technology evolution changing the face of the modern world.

 Sustainable Tourism initiated by Drukpa Thuksey Rinpoche in Ladakh

-His Eminence Drukpa Thuksey Rinpoche, one of the prime authorities of Hemis monastery has initiated many programs that will ensure sustainable tourism in the locality.
+His Eminence Drukpa Thuksey Rinpoche, one of the prime authorities of the monastery has initiated many programs that will ensure sustainable tourism in the locality.
 It works to guard the peace that prevails in the mountains despite being in a conflict zone.
 And uplift the local people of the region.
 All this has a positive impact on the lives of local youth.

 As you proceed towards Hemis from Leh in the wee hours of the day, you will come across the magnificent river Indus.
-It is fascinating to look at the flow of Indus that has been synonymous with the identity of Indians!
+It is fascinating to look at the flow of the Indus that has been synonymous with the identity of Indians!
 A lot of monasteries are situated by the river Indus, atop the mountains.

-Read More – Mini Road Trips from Leh to see Ladakh
+Read More – Mini Road Trips from Leh to See Ladakh

 Naropa Festival at Hemis Monastery